bbros-dev/netsim-tools/docs/module/bgp.md

 * **advertise_roles** -- list of link types and roles.
 Links matching any element of the list will be advertised into BGP.
 See *[Advertised BGP Prefixes](#advertised-bgp-prefixes)* for details.
 * **ebgp_role** -- link role set on links connecting nodes from different autonomous systems.
 See *[Interaction with IGP](#interaction-with-igp)* for details.
+* **advertise_loopback** -- when set to `True` (default), the loopback IP address is advertised as a BGP prefix.
+Set it to `False` in global defaults or as a node setting to disable loopback prefix advertisements.

 ## Node Configuration Parameters